Advanced Searching (In Library)

 Future requests / features

 We are working on expanding our search functionality.
-We have some more features planned and this article will be updated with them, but if you think of something or need support feel free to send us an email at ReadCube Papers Support.
+We have some more features planned and this article will be updated with them, but if you think of something or need support feel free to send us an email at Papers Support.
+You can also send feature requests to our team to implement on our application.

 Did you find it helpful?
 Yes No